chen-harrison/BalanceBot/README.md

   - Autonomous: sets a destination point at the end of desired trajectory vector, then increments reference wheel position and heading angle values to travel along it

 ### *Odometry & Motion Control*
-- ``common/odometry.c`` : odometry functions added to locate robot based on wheel position, as read by wheel encoders
-  - Gyrodometry algorithm corrects odometry heading angle estiamtes by monitoring large discrepancies between it and gyroscope data
-  - Kalman filter uses odometry as the update step and gyroscope as the measurement for correction

 <p align="center">
   <img src="media/odometry.jpg" width="720">
 </p>